-A small museum includes Mogollon artifacts from the Gila Cliff Dwellings and surrounding area and an exhibit on the Chiricahua Apache who consider the wilderness to be their homeland.
-A 15-minute video illustrates what life may have been like for the Mogollon who built and occupied the Cliff Dwellings.
+A small museum, located inside the Visitor Center, includes Mogollon artifacts from the Gila Cliff Dwellings and surrounding area and an exhibit on the Chiricahua Apache who consider the wilderness to be their homeland.
+Additionally, a 20 minute park film is available on-demand in the museum theatre.

-The trailhead Contact Station is located two miles from the Visitor Center, at the northern end of State Highway 15.
+The trailhead and bookstore are located two miles from the Visitor Center, at the northern end of State Highway 15.

 Cliff Dwellings Trail